OfficeDev/Office-Add-in-samples/Samples/auth/Office-Add-in-Microsoft-Graph-React/README.md

 * [Office Add-ins documentation](https://docs.microsoft.com/office/dev/add-ins/overview/office-add-ins)

 ## Copyright

-Copyright (c) 2019 Microsoft Corporation.
+Copyright (c) 2019 and 2021 Microsoft Corporation.
 All rights reserved.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.